UVI KEY SUITE ACOUSTIC – SWEET KEYS

 The MOTIF, with its gorgeous fully weighted 88-note keyboard, performed superbly with Key Suite Acoustic.
 The full 128-point velocity feels much more sensitive with the heavier keys.
 For harder rock and pop lines, I found bashing the keys never sounded unnatural as the synth-action tended to do, but for softer ballads, jazz and classical melodies the Yamaha really brings out the character in the library.

 Which would I prefer?
 Probably the weighted action – but I would not say it is essential.
 The biggest difference is in the lighter moments when a softer touch is required the synth action and plastic Nanokey Korg need a slight velocity scaling adjustment to compensate.

 But there is no doubt, for trained pianists and those requiring more detail and feel, the weighted controller is the only option.

 Interestingly, all instruments (except the Metallophone category) contain the same presets (Dry, hall, mellow dark, bright, phaser, radio FX, romantic and Rotary), making comparisons easy.
 But some more specifically tailored patches would be nice.

 Each instrument patch contains the same three sections; mic settings (if any are available), mixer (for filtering and envelopes) and the FX rack.

 What looks to be a rather simplistic library on the surface is actually quite well-equipped with effects.
 The FX rack tab is a new departure for UVI, containing 5 specifically tailored effect rack units for the library.
-In very similar fashion to EastWest’s Play’s effect section, Key Suite Acoustic contains some quite distinctive themed rack units you will no-doubt recognise immediately.
+In a very similar fashion to EastWest’s Play’s effect section, Key Suite Acoustic contains some quite distinctive themed rack units you will no doubt recognise immediately.